daniel-a-melo/angular-typescript/README.md

 * Clone this repository
 * `git checkout webpack`
 * `npm install`
-* `npm run serve`.
+* `npm run dev`.
 A HTTP server will be started on port 8080
 * Navigate to `http://localhost:8080`